Damage for Beginners

 Weapon Damage

 Skills and passives scale their damage based on your weapon.
-In the advanced skill tooltip (a setting you need to check in the menu), you can see a percentage next to the damage number.
+With the advanced skill tooltip (a setting you need to check in the menu), you can see a percentage next to the damage number.
 Multiply that percentage by the damage value on your weapon and you get the damage that you deal with that skill.
 If you use multiple weapons, the damage of both weapons is added together.

 Here, skill% is the number you see in your skill description with advanced tooltips enabled.
 It depends on the skill used and the number of ranks you have invested into it.
 DMGweapon is dependent on weapon type and its item power.
-Note that weapons have a damage range instead of a single damage number; for these calculations you can take anything: minimum, maximum, or average damage.
+Note that weapons have a damage range instead of a single damage number; for these calculations, you can take anything: minimum, maximum, or average damage.
 The math stays the same.

 Flat Damage